ShasankThapa/AI-Text-Detection-Transformer-Pipeline-/README.md

 - Access: Loaded automatically via `datasets.load_dataset("ahmadreza13/human-vs-Ai-generated-dataset")`

+## Results

+Transformer models achieved near-perfect accuracy in-domain but degraded significantly in cross-domain testing, in one case collapsing into single-class prediction despite a misleadingly high F1-score.
+Classical models scored lower overall but stayed more stable under domain shift.
+Full results are available in the dissertation report.

 ## License

 This project's code is licensed under the MIT License — see LICENSE for details.